orangegrouptech/KnowMySystem/README.md

   * Secure Boot
   * TPM
  * Operating System information
    * OS name
    * OS edition
    * OS minor version (Windows 10 and up only)
    * OS build
    * OS branch
    * Insider status
    * Insider branch
  * Startup Items
    * Enable/disable startup items (Windows 8 and up only)
    * Open startup file location
    * Open startup (Registry) entry

 ## Known issues
 * When enabling/disabling using the context menu, nothing happens when you re-enable/disable using the context menu again.
-  * **WORKAROUND APPLIED:** The entire Startup Items list will refresh when you enable/disable using the context menu.
+   * **Workaround:** The entire Startup Items list will refresh when you enable/disable using the context menu.
    * Fix status: Unable to fix due to how WPF manages context menu events.